If you can’t see the destination you can’t walk the path.

 If he leaves it to his offspring, they, never having birthed or grown it, and having known only the rewards of ownership, will probably milk it for all it’s worth.
 And it will never again perform as well as he made it perform, for the same reason.

-If he “goes public” and yields control to a trust or board, even worse results are likely.
+If he takes it public, and yields control to a trust or board, even worse results are likely.
 Boards and committees typically don’t have vision, and too often meddle with the formula, trying to “improve” things in the name of convention or cost control.
 And it will never again perform …

 Where’s That in the Bible?